 REGISTRATION AND MATERIAL FEES

-($200.00 Non-refundable)The Lab School is a tuition based school.
+The Lab School is a tuition based school.
 The tuition for the school year is $1917.
 Additionally, there is a non-refundable registration fee of $125 and a materials fee of $75.
 Payments are made in the following manner: $125 is to be paid to the Controller at S.L.U.’s Controller’s Office on North Campus.
 The remaining $75 is to be paid on the Lab School Office.
 Fee statements are mailed by the Controller’s Office to the student’s physical address submitted on the application.
 Both fees must be paid by the due date found on the statement to avoid the fee of $25 per child (no exceptions will be made) and to retain your child’s position in the Lab School.